kanaka/mal/process/guide.md

 the first time.
 Although the implementation of macros is fairly simple, debugging runtime bugs with macros can be fairly tricky.
-If you do run into subtle problems that are difficult to solve, let me recommend a couple of approaches:
+If you do run into subtle problems that are difficult to solve, let me recommend an approach:

+* Enable the debug print statement at the top of your main `eval` function (inside the TCO loop).
-* Use the macroexpand special form to eliminate one of the layers of indirection (to expand but skip evaluate).
-This will often reveal the source of the issue.
+  The expanded but yet unevaluated AST will often reveal the source of the issue.

-* Add a debug print statement to the top of your main `eval` function (inside the TCO loop) to print the current value of `ast` (hint use `pr_str` to get easier to debug output).
-Pull up the step8 implementation from another language and uncomment its `eval` function (yes, I give you permission to violate the rule this once).
+* Pull up the step8
+  implementation from another language and uncomment its `eval` function (yes, I give you permission to violate the rule this once).
   Run the two side-by-side.
 The first difference is likely to point to